 If you’re busy with school, work, or both, live far from Philadelphia, Pittsburgh, or Harrisburg, or a stay at home dad and simply don’t have time to spare, there are still plenty of things you can do to advocate for the Project.
 Many of which you can do directly from your smartphone, tablet, laptop, or desktop computer.
 Check out the options listed below!

-To have the Project staff help you put together an informative and interesting presentation, contact us by e-mail at firstname.lastname@example.org, or by phone at (215) 204-4255.
+To inquire about our capacity to assist with events like this, please contact us by e-mail at firstname.lastname@example.org, or by phone at (215) 204-4255.

 Host a letter writing party with friends!